 I will be spending the next month researching social entrepreneurship in Europe.
 The goal is to meet and talk to as many business leaders as possible and learn about what they are doing in community development through entrepreneurial ventures.
 Below are the dates and places I will be traveling.
 I will try to update frequently.

+This post comes after the recent video game that I posted, which has distracted a certain friend in Detroit all day from doing very important tasks for our auto industry….
 Found an interesting article about the monetary impact of being lazy, especially in an entrepreneurial lifestyle…I have to admit, I am guilty of several of these, from waiting till the last minute to send mail, rebate offers, and for finding the best savings rate online…check it out